clap-rs/clap/README.md

 Opt { debug: true, verbose: 3, speed: 1337, output: "foo.txt", nb_cars: Some(4), level: ["alice", "bob"], files: ["bar.txt", "baz.txt"] }
 ```

+## StructOpt rustc version policy

+- Minimum rustc version modification must be specified in the [changelog](https://github.com/TeXitoi/structopt/blob/master/CHANGELOG.md) and in the [travis configuration](https://github.com/TeXitoi/structopt/blob/master/.travis.yml).
+- Contributors can increment minimum rustc version without any justification if the new version is required by the latest version of one of StructOpt's depedencies (`cargo update` will not fail on StructOpt).
+- Contributors can increment minimum rustc version if the library user experience is improved.

 ## Why

 I use [docopt](https://crates.io/crates/docopt) since a long time (pre rust 1.0).
 I really like the fact that you have a structure with the parsed argument: no need to convert `String` to `f64`, no useless `unwrap`.
 But on the other hand, I don't like to write by hand the usage string.
 That's like going back to the golden age of WYSIWYG editors.
 Field naming is also a bit artificial.